 Jumping into digital, however, requires a strong strategy that is not only sustainable but also sets in well with the current operations of the bank.
 Let’s discover how you can develop a successful digital banking strategy for your bank, using all the digital capabilities.

 What is digital banking?

-Digital banking is the automation of all traditional processes and activities that occur when a customer visits a bank or credit union.
+Digital banking is the automation of all traditional banks processes and activities that occur when a customer visits a bank or credit union.
 This includes cash deposits, withdrawals, transfers, bill payments, loan services, investments, etc.